2019 ANNUAL HUMANISTIC MANAGEMENT CONFERENCE THEME: SOLIDARITY AND THE COMMON GOOD

 On behalf of everyone at the Humanistic Management Network we look forward to welcoming you in Krakow.

-Please welcome with us outstanding speakers delivering impactful messages in service of our shared endeavor to use technology for a more sustainable and more equitable planet.
+Please welcome with us outstanding speakers delivering impactful messages in service of our shared endeavor to promote solidarity and the common good for a more sustainable and more equitable planet.

 Wolfgang Amann has been designing and delivering executive education seminars for more than 20 years.